RichPayne/Jenny/README.md

 # Jenny

-A Python based Mirai honeypot
+A Python based Mirai honeypot built for easy setup & use.

 ## Requirements